 Canadian soprano Tracy Cantin was spellbinding in Cressida’s recitative and aria from William Walton’s rarely presented 1954 “Troilus and Cressida”, a total performance vocally, physically, emotionally.

-Cantin, a Canadian-born singer of poise and musicality, threw herself into an aria from Walton's
+Cantin, a Canadian-born singer of poise and musicality, threw herself into an aria from Walton's "Troilus and Cressida"

 with such magnetic intensity as to win a roaring ovation.